How to Add a Post to a Page in WordPress: Everything You Need to Know About Publishing New Content

 By default, WordPress saves the deleted posts in the trash folder for 30 days before deleting them permanently.
 If you change your mind, simply click on the Restore button on a deleted post.

-We clarified the difference between the Classic Editor vs Block Editor, showed the order of steps to add a new post, and explained the available publishing options.
+When you’re starting a blog, it’s important to know the difference between the Classic Editor vs Block Editor, the order of steps to add a new post, and the available publishing options in WordPress.

 Just to summarize the key information listed in this article, here are some of the widely used terms when it comes to creating posts in WordPress: